-Why should I pledge financially to Christ Church?
+Why should I give financially to Christ Church?

-Pledging helps other people in need.
+Giving helps other people in need.
 We bear a responsibility for the world around us.
-What we pledge supports people and organizations beyond Christ Church: through the work of the clergy and staff, through the use of our building, and through the outreach ministries we support.
+What we pledge supports people and organizations beyond Christ Church: through the work of the clergy and staff, through the use of our building, and through the outreach ministries, we support.

 Giving focuses on our priorities.
 Jesus calls us to focus on giving ourselves to the things that matter.
 Many of us lead very busy lives.
 Yet so much of what we do may not be central to who we are.
 What matters to you?
 If Christ Church is on that list, fill out a pledge form and support the community.

 Only you know what you can give.
 The dollar amount is not the most important detail of your pledge.
 We want you to participate.
 We want you to do the best you can.
 We understand that we live in uncertain economic times.
 In the past, our annual pledges range from $52 to $18,200.
 You can give less, more, or something in between.
 What we’re hoping for is full participation.
 Pledge the best you can, but please pledge something.